Applies to: Azure Public Cloud | Azure Government

 Select the SQL resources you want to authenticate and click > Assign Authentication.

-On the Assign Authentication window, select one of the following authentication types and click Run Checks, and click Save.
+On the Assign Authentication window, select one of the following authentication types and click Next.

 SQL Authentication: In this authentication type, you must provide a valid username and password to connect to the database.
 Druva maintains the credentials securely in its Credential Store.
-You can assign credentials to one or more servers seamlessly without having to input the credentials manually each time.
-For more information, see Credentials store.
 In addition, you can also create new credentials to connect to the database.
 For more information, see Add credentials.

 Login to Azure Portal.